frostu8/seshat/README.md

 ## BaseMod Compatability
-While not a priority yet, as Seshat is in its infantile stages, there is plans to introduce BaseMod compatability, either through a [BaseMod compiler](#seshatcompiler) or an entire BaseMod compatability layer.
+While not a priority yet, as Seshat is in its infantile stages, there is plans to introduce BaseMod compatability through a compatability layer.

-# Seshat.Compiler
-Seshat is planned to use DLLs exclusively for mods.
-This keeps things simple, but it adds a layer of complexity to mods, especially to those who do not know C# programming.

-Seshat will ship with a compiler that can automatically write a mod assembly based on a simple directory tree and human-readable files.